brennancheung/rust-k8s-start/README.md

 Our CRD will be a new Kubernetes Object with 2 relevant fields.

-- `image` will be the container image we want to deply as a K8s deployment.
+- `image` will be the container image we want to deploy as a K8s deployment.
 - `fqdn` will be where we want the service to reside.

 For the sake of simplicty we will be using Ambassador `Mappings` and assume you already have